mxomasuku/blog_portfolio/content/blog/solutions-architecture-notes.md

 Dragan Rusnov in [Definition, Concept, and Impact of Solution Architecture](https://www.freshconsulting.com/insights/blog/the-definition-concept-and-impact-of-solution-architecture/)

 This quote nailed it for me.
 Freelancers often step into situations where they are both the dev and the architect.
-Understanding this broader context is not optional—it’s survival.
+Understanding this broader context is not optional—it's survival.

 ### What Good Software Solutions Must Understand:

 - The **behavior** and **properties** of each system in the business (context-aware).
 - The **relationships** between systems and how they contribute to the final business goal.